Ana Lily Amirpour: Early life

-Amirpour was born in Margate, England, and moved to Miami, Florida with her family when she was young.
+Amirpour was born in Margate, England to Iranian parents.
+She was born partially deaf.
+Her family moved to Miami, Florida when she was young.
 Her family then settled in Bakersfield, California, where she attended high school.
-She began studying biology at UC Santa Barbara, but dropped out after one year.
+She began studying biology at UC Santa Barbara but dropped out after one year.
 Later she returned to school to study painting and sculpting, attending San Francisco State University for her undergraduate degree, and then studied screenwriting at the UCLA School of Theater, Film and Television.
-She has been making films since she was 12 years old.
+She has been making films since she was twelve years old.

-Amirpour's love for film came about the same time she moved to the United States with her family in the 1980s.
+Amirpour's love for film came about when she moved to the United States with her family in the 1980s.
 She speaks often about the culture shock she experienced and her connection with American films.
 "I got hooked on them.
-It's how I assimilated and became American, through American pop culture and music—Madonna, Michael Jackson.
+It's how I assimilated and became American through American pop culture and music—Madonna, Michael Jackson.
 And movies.
 I was always putting on shows and stuff.
 My dad got a camcorder when I was 12 and I started making films and imitating commercials.
 Like, I would remake commercials.
-I wasn't like, I'm going to be a filmmaker.
-My parents, they never encouraged that; I don't know how they even would have.
+I wasn't like; I'm going to be a filmmaker.
+My parents never encouraged that; I don't know how they would have.
 Iranians don't do that."

-Amirpour suffers from 30% hearing-loss which she correlates with her lack of dialogue in her films.
-She writes all of her scripts in Las Vegas.